Education inequality in China: Geographical stratification

+Educational inequality within urban areas

+Rural to urban migration is a unique feature of China’s economic development.
+Within the twenty years at the turn of the 21st century, 164 million rural workers moved to urban areas, accounting for migrant labor.
+Because of the social welfare system (hukou), children of migrant workers usually are not accessible to the regular education system in the city.
+They thus faced the choice of leaving their parents and returning to their rural hometown or paying a sponsorship fee in addition to tuition to stay in the city for education.
+These extra fees are around 300 to 400 RMB for primary school enrollment and is around 500RMB for secondary schools.
+With most migrant workers being low income households, such fees prevent them from sending their children to urban schools.

+For children who stay in urban areas for education, some of them were only able to attend schools with poor conditions or low quality.
+According to the Beijing Governmental Statistics, among children of migrant workers who stayed in Beijing, 26% of them, around 95 thousand, attend private schools that are unlicensed.
+Unlicensed schools do not meet the required standard for schools; usually with no comfortable schoolhouse, qualified teachers and legal licences for school operation.

+Some children of migrant workers cannot enroll in school.
+Survey results from 9 major cities in China show that there are more than 260 thousand migrant children who are not able to afford schools in the city they live in.
+The same survey also shows that some migrant children enroll in school years later than the regular enrollment age, and their dropout rate increases as they grow older.

 Ethnic stratification

-The population of China mainly consists of the Han ethnic majority, with 55 ethnic minorities accounting for around 8% of the total population.
+The population of China mainly consists of the Han ethnic majority, with 55 ethnic minorities accounting for around 8.89% of the total population according to its national census in 2020.
 However, this small minority population accounts for almost half of China's absolute poor, highlighting the severe income inequality that exists between China's majority Han population and numerous minority groups.

 While overall enrollment rates have risen for both the Han Chinese population and the Chinese minority population, minority enrollment rates remain lower than that of the Han majority population.
 Aside from enrollment rates, ethnic disparities in education have also manifested in the form of cultural marginalization, especially with the emergence of a state-sponsored curriculum that enforces assimilation.
 To preserve individual cultures and languages, many ethnic groups have created multilingual school systems.